 The last thing just before going to bed, feed your starter in the ratio of 1 part starter: 2 parts flour : 2 parts water.
 Leave it semi-covered at room temperature overnight (8-9 hours) until it doubles in volume.
 If your house is very warm overnight, feed the starter in the ration of 1 part starter : 3 parts flour : 3 parts water.
 It will take longer to double in size that way.
 The important thing to remember is that you want to use your starter when it’s at its peak, not after it started deflating.

-First thing in the morning, or when your starter is at its peak, place all the dough ingredients (except for butter) in a bowl of your stand mixer and run it for a couple of minutes to bring all the ingredients together.
+First thing in the morning, or when your starter is at its peak, place all the dough ingredients (except for butter) in a bowl of a stand mixer and run it for a couple of minutes to bring all the ingredients together into a shaggy dough.
 One sliver at a time, start adding butter.
-Carry on mixing for 10-12 minutes on medium speed until the butter is incorporated, the dough is soft and elastic and is gathering around the dough hook.
+Carry on mixing for 10-12 minutes on medium speed until the butter is incorporated, the dough is soft and elastic and is gathering around the dough hook in the mixer bowl.

-Tip the dough onto a clean kitchen surface and form a tight ball.
-Place it into a lightly oiled bowl and leave in a warm spot to prove for 4 hours, or until almost doubled in size.
+Tip the dough onto a lightly floured work surface and form a tight ball.
+Place it into a lightly oiled large bowl and leave it in a warm spot to prove for 4 hours, or until almost doubled in size.
+This is an enriched dough, so it will take some more time to proof compared to typical sourdough bread.

 Drain the fruit and squeeze out any excess moisture, discarding the orange juice.

-Roll the dough into a log and divide it into 12 even-sized pieces.
-Shape each piece into a tight ball, tucking in the bottom to create a smooth top.
+Roll the dough into a log and divide it into 12 equal pieces.
+Shape each piece into a tight ball, tucking in the bottom to create surface tension on the top.

 Take the tray with Sourdough Buns out of the fridge and leave them on a kitchen surface for half an hour or so, to warm up a little bit.
 Preheat the oven to 200°C Fan.

-When the buns are cooked, brush them with sugar glaze and leave them to cool for 20 minutes before eating.
+When the buns are cooked, brush them with sugar glaze and leave them to cool for 20 minutes on a wire rack before eating.

 These hot cross buns are best the day they are baked slathered in butter!